QuentinNativel/articles/blog-posts/cli-reporting/cli-reporting.md

 It generates a dist folder with an index.html file.
 But if you try to open it in your browser, you will see a blank page.

-If you open the index.html in an editor, you will notice it is almost empty, it just an empty div and some scripts to js files.
+If you open the index.html in an editor, you will notice it just an empty div and some scripts to js files.

 That's not what we want, we want a single html file that contains everything.
 So it is easy to share.